China–Russia relations: Mutual perceptions

 Mutual perceptions have facilitated ideological cohesion and political partnerships between the governments of Russia and China, such as through the issuing of "joint statements between the two countries [which emphasise] the alignment of their respective integration initiatives, such as the [Eurasian Economic Union] and China's Belt and Road Initiative, to enhance connectivity and cooperation in the Eurasian space."

+Chinese public opinion of Russia

+According to a 2017 BBC World Service poll, 74% of the Chinese view Russia's influence positively, with 18% expressing a negative view A YouGov survey conducted in 2019 found that 71% of the Chinese think Russia has a positive effect on world affairs, while 15% view it negatively.